Fleet Dyke — Things in Scots #18

 All the Scots words for these posts are taken from The Concise English-Scots Dictionary, by the Scottish National Dictionary Association.
 The words chosen will be the generally accepted term, but as in all languages there are regional variations, as well as sub-species variations.
 For example, an owl is generally known as a hoolet in Scots, but an ool in Shetland & the NE.
 A barn owl is a white hoolet & a long eared owl, a hornnie hoolet.

-One thought on “Fleet Dyke — Things in Scots #18
+One response to “Fleet Dyke — Things in Scots #18”